PurpleKingdomGames/indigo-docs/website/documentation/06-presentation/materials.md

 # Materials

+> Please see the examples on this site for up to date, working code demonstrating materials.

 Indigo is intended to be a pixel art based game engine, and that means drawing pixels!

 ## Painting a picture